EmasXP/LitterBox/README.md

   * `Ctrl+W` to close the current tab (or use the close button on the tab)
   * Tab row is hidden when only one tab is open
 * Properties dialog
-  - File information
+  * File information
-  - Permissions editing
+  * Permissions editing
-  - Open-with selection
+  * Open-with selection
-- Window and column sizes size are saved between sessions
+* Window and column sizes size are saved between sessions
-- Live auto-refresh: Open tabs automatically refresh when files/folders are created, removed, renamed or modified by another application
+* Live auto-refresh: Open tabs automatically refresh when files/folders are created, removed, renamed or modified by another application
-- Copy / Cut / Paste with conflict management
+* Copy / Cut / Paste with conflict management, using `Ctrl+X`, `Ctrl+C` and `Ctrl+V`

 ### Keyboard Shortcuts
 - **Ctrl+L**: Toggle path edit mode